eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 Library prepares this URL as follows
    - If [PAR](#pushed-authorization-requests) endpoint is advertised it will place a PAR request and assemble the URL for the authorization endpoint
    - If PAR endpoint is not supported (or disabled), it will assemble the URL, as normally, for the authorization endpoint
-   - In both case [PKCE](#proof-key-for-code-exchange-by-oauth-public-clients-pkce) will be used
+   - In both cases [PKCE](#proof-key-for-code-exchange-by-oauth-public-clients-pkce) will be used
 2. Wallet/Caller opens the mobile's browser to the URL calculated in the previous step
 3. User interacts with the authorization server via mobile device agent, typically providing his authorization
 4. On success, authorization redirects to a wallet provided `redirect_uri`, providing the `code` and a `state` parameters